 The selling point of paleodiets is that they replicate the hunter/gatherer diet of our ancestors, and are therefore better for us.
 This is not an argument advocated here at all, but trying out a paleodiet is a great introduction to many of the strategies you'll adopt while on a calorie restriction diet.
 One thing that you will find out quite early on in your journey into calorie restriction is that you have to stop eating any significant amount of highly processed, rich, modern foods.
 These items are delicious, but heavy in calories and light in nutritional value.

 In the US, you can walk into any corner store and eat 1500 Kcal of junk food (chips, chocolate, and so forth) at a cost of $10.
 You'll be hungry again a few hours later.
-That same $10 could feed you for two days if you buy vegetables, rice and tofu.
+That same $10 could feed you for two days if you buy vegetables, rice, and beans.
 You could eat 1500 Kcal each day and hardly be hungry at all.
 These two examples lie at the opposite ends of the spectrum, but most people eat many more "empty calories" (calories that do not provide vitamins and essential micronutrients) than they should.
 Adopting a paleodiet for a while is an easy way to start thinking seriously about what you eat, how you cook, and how you can better organize your eating habits.
 It's a smaller and more manageable step than leaping straight into calorie restriction.

 If you were eating an unhealthy diet, you will probably notice the benefits of healthy eating within a few weeks.
 Your palate will become more sensitive to subtle tastes, you'll need less sleep, feel more alert, and mood swings will be diminished.
 Much of this stems from cutting the intake of processed sugars.